Charlie-Buxton/TTT2_GMod_Role_Mambo/README.md

-# Mambo Role for Trouble in Terrorist Town 2
+# Mambo Role for TTT2

 A custom social-deduction game role for TTT2, built in Lua for Garry's Mod.

 Mambo is a public investigator who can temporarily call a dead player back as a spirit.
 The spirit cannot walk, speak, or use normal weapons.
 Instead, the Mambo has a short window to ask questions while the spirit answers with audible `Yes` and `No` sounds.

-Trouble in Terrorist Town (TTT) is a multiplayer social-deduction mode: most players are Innocents, a smaller group are secretly Traitors, and the players must work out who can be trusted before one side is eliminated.
-TTT2 expands the mode with a framework for custom roles, equipment, settings, and win conditions.
+[TTT2](https://github.com/TTT-2/TTT2) expands TTT with a framework for custom roles, equipment, settings, and win conditions.
 This repository adds one of those roles.

 ## What Mambo Does